Diamonds in the Ruff

 During the primary socialization window, winter days are short and it it's too cold for backyard barbecues and long walks in the park or road trips.
 There are no farmers' markets or soft ball games to take the puppy to.
 He didn't go to enough places, experience enough novel sights and sounds, or meet enough varieties of people or animals.

-Lack of early social opportunities can result in a dog who is afraid of anything "new" - he is neo-phobic.
+The result is a dog who is afraid of anything "new" - he is neo-phobic.
 New people, places and things are dangerous until proven otherwise.
 His fears may make no sense to you, but they are very real to him.
 We can't turn back the clock.
-There are no do-overs.
 You can get in some meaningful socialization between 12 and 20 weeks, but not to the same extent as during the 3-12 week primary socialization window.

 How much is "Enough"?
 Can you over-do socialization?
 Yes, you can.